Charles IV, Holy Roman Emperor

-Charles IV (Karl IV.; Karel IV.; Carolus IV; 14 May 1316 – 29 November 1378), also known as Charles of Luxembourg (Karl von Luxemburg.; Karel Lucemburský.; Carolus Luxemburgensis; Karl vu Lëtzebuerg), born Wenceslaus (Wenzel, Václav), was Holy Roman Emperor from 1355 until his death in 1378.
+Charles IV (Karl IV.; Karel IV.; Carolus IV; also known as Charles of Luxembourg Karl von Luxemburg; Karel Lucemburský; Carolus Luxemburgensis; Karel vu Lëtzebuerg; born Wenceslaus Wenzel; Václav; 14 May 1316 – 29 November 1378) was Holy Roman Emperor from 1355 until his death in 1378.
 He was elected King of Germany (King of the Romans) in 1346 and became King of Bohemia (as Charles I) that same year.
-He was a member of the House of Luxembourg from his father's side and the Bohemian House of Přemyslid from his mother's side; he emphasized the latter due to his lifelong affinity for the Bohemian side of his inheritance, and also because his direct ancestors in the Přemyslid line included two saints.
+He was a member of the House of Luxembourg from his father's side and the Bohemian House of Přemysl from his mother's side; he emphasized the latter due to his lifelong affinity for the Bohemian side of his inheritance, and also because his direct ancestors in the Přemyslid line included two saints.

 He was the eldest son and heir of John of Bohemia, King of Bohemia and Count of Luxembourg, who died at the Battle of Crécy on 26 August 1346.
 His mother, Elizabeth, Queen of Bohemia, was the sister of Wenceslaus III, King of Bohemia and Poland, the last of the male Přemyslid rulers of Bohemia.
 Charles inherited the County of Luxembourg from his father and was elected king of the Kingdom of Bohemia.
 On 2 September 1347, Charles was crowned King of Bohemia.

-On 11 July 1346, the prince-electors chose him as King of the Romans (rex Romanorum) in opposition to Louis IV, Holy Roman Emperor.
+On 11 July 1346, the prince-electors chose him as King of the Romans (rex Romanorum) in opposition to Louis IV, Holy Roman Emperor of the House of Wittelsbach.
 Charles was crowned on 26 November 1346 in Bonn.
 After his opponent died, he was re-elected in 1349 and crowned King of the Romans.
 In 1355, he was crowned King of Italy and Holy Roman Emperor.
 With his coronation as King of Burgundy at Arles in 1365, he became the crowned ruler of all the kingdoms of the Holy Roman Empire.
-Having played a key part in the political and cultural history of the Kingdom of Bohemia, he remains a popular historical figure in the Czech Republic.
+Having played a key part in the political and cultural history of the Kingdom of Bohemia, he remains a popular historical figure in the Czech lands.

 The Golden Bull of 1356 marked a structural change in the politics of the Holy Roman Empire.
 Several aspects of his legacy remain contentious, however.
 The image of Charles as a wise, pious, peace-loving king (partly constructed by Charles himself) has proved influential until this day, supported by several artistic or scholarly projects produced during Charles's reign or afterwards.

 Life

 Birth and childhood

 Charles was born to John of Bohemia of the Luxembourg dynasty and Queen Elizabeth of Bohemia of the Bohemian Přemyslid dynasty in Prague.
 His maternal grandfather was the Bohemian King Wenceslaus II.
-He chose the name Charles at his confirmation in honor of his uncle, King Charles IV of France, at whose court he resided for seven years.
+He chose the name Charles at his confirmation in honor of his grand uncle, King Charles IV of France, at whose court he resided for seven years.

 Charles received French education and was literate and fluent in five languages: Latin, Czech, German, French, and Italian.